Blackhouse Records: Change in style

 In 2013, the label started to stray from its traditional punk rock genre by signing metal and hip-hop acts such as Slug Christ, The Drip, The Colourflies, Rot Monger, Zan, Lord Narf, Ras Kass, Coodie Breeze, Absurdist, Prison Religion, Cold Blooded, and Nobodies.

 Blackhouse went into a non-exclusive manufacturing and distribution agreement with rapper Father and his imprint, Awful Records in 2016, with the label releasing Who's Gonna Get F***ed First? and Young Hot Ebony in early 2017.
 This was the first time either album had been released on physical format.

 In 2017 through 2018, the label was very prolific, teaming up with Nashville, Tennessee underground cassette label Candy Drips on numerous releases, shirt collaboration projects with well known blog and label DatPizz, and releasing a variety of albums ranging from hip-hop, trap, grindcore, hardcore punk, experimental and metal.
 The label hosted a full label showcase at the kickoff night of Northwest weekly the Inlander magazine's Volume Music Festival in 2017 with virtually all active artists on the label under one roof performing that evening.

-2019 saw a return to more metal and punk-based genre releases with new additions from The Accüsed, Narrow Minded, The Drip, ZAN, Sterileprayer, Oxbow front man Eugene S. Robinson & French experimental noise artist Philippe Petit, and an archival release of lost music from David Koresh.
-In 2019, the label also entered into a distribution partnership with Southern Records/SRD to cover European and Asia territories.
+2019 onward saw a return to more metal and punk-based genre releases with new additions from notable artists such as The Accüsed, Narrow Minded, N8NOFACE, Tender Fury, The Drip, ZAN, Sterileprayer, Oxbow front man Eugene S. Robinson & French experimental noise artist Philippe Petit, and Dirty Rotten Imbeciles vocalist Kurt Brecht (book releases).
+The label also entered into a distribution partnership with Southern Records/Proper Music to cover European and Asia territories.

+In 2020, the label expanded operations, making the move into publishing book titles.
+The label has to-date released a total of seven books, ranging from coffee-table hardcover art books to both fiction and non-fiction paperback titles.